Śródmieście-Zachód: History

-Higher education

-The Nanotechnology Research and Education Centre of the West Pomeranian University of Technology.
+Characteristics

-The southwestern portion of the neighbourhood includes part of the campus of the West Pomeranian University of Technology, including the Nanotechnology Research and Education Centre, and the Faculty of Civil and Environmental Engineering, located at 45, and 50A Piastów Avenue, respectively.
+Śródmieście-Zachód is a mid-rise residential area with tenements and apartment buildings.
+It includes two circular urban squares, the Concord and Grey Ranks, placed alongside Polish Armed Forces Avenue, as well as the Tadeusz Kościuszko Square and Janina Szczerska Square, at the intersection of Polish Armed Forces Avenue, Piastów Avenue, and Bolesława Krzywoustego Street.
+The southwestern portion of the neighbourhood features a portion of the campus of the West Pomeranian University of Technology, including the Nanotechnology Research and Education Centre, and the Faculty of Civil and Environmental Engineering, located at 45, and 50A Piastów Avenue, respectively.

-Culture and entertainment

-Within the neighbourhood, at 2 Polish Army Avenue, is placed the Pionier 1907 cinema, with two screening rooms.
-Opened in 1909, it is one of the oldest continuously operated cinemas, and from 2005 to 2008, it was listed in the Guinness World Records.
-Nearby, at 8 Polish Army Avenue, is located the Kosmos Cinema, a modernist building from 1959, currently used as a dance club and a concert venue, and formerly, as a cinema.
-Its façade features a decorative mosaic by Sławomir Lewiński and Emanuel Messer.
-At 9 and 10 Bolesława Krzywoustego Street is also the shopping centre Kupiec, with a store area of 9,877 m^{2}, and a multiplex.
+Śródmieście-Zachód also includes the cinema Pionier 1907, which features two screening rooms.
+Opened in 1909, it is one of the oldest continuously operated cinemas, and from 2005 to 2008, it was listed as the oldest in the Guinness World Records.
+Kosmos Cinema, a modernist building from 1959, is also in the neighborhood, originally serving as a cinema, and currently, since 2013, being used as a dance club and a concert venue.
+Its façade features a decorative mosaic by Sławomir Lewiński and Emanuel Messer. Śródmieście-Zachód also has the shopping mall Kupiec, with a store area of 9,877 m^{2}, and a multiplex, located at 9 and 10 Bolesława Krzywoustego Street.